moby/moby/docs/sources/installation/google.md

 > our blog post, [Getting to Docker 1.0](
 > http://blog.docker.io/2013/08/getting-to-docker-1-0/)

-## Compute Engine QuickStart for Debian
+## Compute Engine QuickStart for debian

 1. Go to [Google Cloud Console](https://cloud.google.com/console) and create a new Cloud Project with [Compute Engine enabled](https://developers.google.com/compute/docs/signup).

 2. Download and configure the [Google Cloud SDK]( https://developers.google.com/cloud/sdk/) to use your project with the following commands: